 We develop a nonlinear state-space model that captures the joint dynamics of consumption, dividend growth, and asset returns.
-Building on Bansal and Yaron (2004), our model consists of an economy containing a common predictable component for consumption and dividend growth and multiple stochastic volatility processes.
+Our model consists of an economy containing a common predictable component for consumption and dividend growth and multiple stochastic volatility processes.
 The estimation is based on annual consumption data from 1929 to 1959, monthly consumption data after 1959, and monthly asset return data throughout.
 We maximize the span of the sample to recover the predictable component and use high-frequency data, whenever available, to efficiently identify the volatility processes.
 Our Bayesian estimation provides strong evidence for a small predictable component in consumption growth (even if asset return data are omitted from the estimation).
 Three independent volatility processes capture different frequency dynamics; our measurement error specification implies that consumption is measured much more precisely at an annual than monthly frequency; and the estimated model is able to capture key asset-pricing facts of the data.

 \Correspondence: Department of Economics, 3718 Locust Walk, University of Pennsylvania, Philadelphia, PA 19104-6297.
-Email: schorf@ssc.upenn.edu (Frank Schorfheide) and donghos@sas.upenn.edu (Dongho Song).
+Email: schorf@ssc.upenn.edu (Frank Schorfheide).
+Department of Economics, Boston College, 140 Commonwealth Avenue, Chestnut Hill, MA 02467.
+Email: dongho.song@bc.edu (Dongho Song).
 The Wharton School, University of Pennsylvania, Philadelphia, PA 19104-6367.
 Email: yaron@wharton.upenn.edu (Amir Yaron).
-We thank Frank Diebold, Neil Shephard, Emily Fox, and seminar participants at the 2013 SED Meetings and the University of Pennsylvania for helpful comments and discussions.
-Schorfheide gratefully acknowledges financial support from the National Science Foundation under Grant SES 1061725.
+We thank Arthur Lewbel, Bent J. Christensen, Frank Diebold, Emily Fox, Ian Dew-Becker, Ivan Shaliastovich, Neil Shephard, Minchul Shin, and seminar participants at the 2013 SED Meetings, the 2013 SBIES Meetings, the 2014 AEA Meetings, the 2014 Aarhus Macro-Finance Symposium, the 2015 UBC Summer Finance Conference, the Board of Governors, Boston College, Columbia University, Cornell University, the European Central Bank, Universite de Toulouse, and the University of Pennsylvania for helpful comments and discussions.
+Schorfheide gratefully acknowl-edges financial support from the National Science Foundation under Grant SES 1061725.
 Yaron thanks the Rodney White Center for financial support.